-- (1) Maximum height of any structure shall be 35 feet.
-This shall not apply to silos, grain storage or drying equipment, and other farm structures. - (2) Front yard setback for principal structure of seventy-three (73) feet from the centerline of all county roads and streets or thirty (30) feet from the road right-of-way, whichever is more restrictive.
-If a utility easement exists along the front of the property, and that easement is specifically intended to be used for pedestrian trails or walkways in addition to utilities, then the thirty (30) foot setback shall be measured from the easement. - (3) The maximum lot depth to width ratio shall not exceed 3 to 1. - (4) Parking Requirements, parking shall be provided in accordance with the requirements for specific uses set forth in Article 11.10 of this Ordinance.
+1. Maximum height of any structure shall be 35 feet.
+This shall not apply to silos, grain storage or drying equipment, or other farm structures.
+2. Front yard setback for principal structure of seventy-three (73) feet from the centerline of all county roads and streets or thirty (30) feet from the road right-of-way, whichever is more restrictive.
+If a utility easement exists along the front of the property, and that easement is specifically intended to be used for pedestrian trails or walkways in addition to utilities, then the thirty (30) foot setback shall be measured from the easement.
+3. The maximum lot depth to width ratio shall not exceed 3 to 1.
+4. Parking Requirements, parking shall be provided in accordance with the requirements for specific uses set forth in [Section 11.10](#) of this Ordinance.